PoProstuWitold/petcare/README.md

 <a id="top"></a>

 # PetCare
+[EN] A system for managing vet visits and pets profiles.

-System do zarządzania wizytami u weterynarza i profilami zwierząt.
+[PL] System do zarządzania wizytami u weterynarza i profilami zwierząt.

 - Autorzy:
   - Witold Zawada,